Helium-Hydride/brainf/README.md

 A brainfuck interpreter I made.
-Compile using `make opt`.
+Compile using `make`.

 Executes about 600M instructions per second, depending on the program.